The former Tegel Airport is making room for Berlin to grow.

 |211 ha||70 ha|

 |PROJECT AREA URBAN TECH REPUBLIC||MAIN ROADS AND LANDSCAPING|

 BERLIN TXL POTENTIAL

-|TAX REVENUE FOR BERLIN||€150 million p. a.|
+|TAX REVENUE EFFECT FOR LAND BERLIN||€160 million p. a.|

 ** impact on the gross value added in Berlin in total with 18,000 jobs in Berlin TXL